-"Some people have tried to take it from us," a second player states.
+"Masked assailants tried to take it from us earlier," a second player states.
 "We fear for our safety, but if this is important, we can't let it fall into the wrong hands."

-"You should go see a friend of mine at the Royal Academy in the capital.
+"You should call on a friend of mine at the Royal Academy in the capital.
 He's well read in the field of magic archaeology."